NSLS-II-SRX/NSLS-II-SRX.github.io/_build/html/_sources/staff.rst.txt

     * Test and deploy the latest bluesky environment.
     * Setup lsyncd.

+Aligning the Beamline
+*********************
+*Historically, the beamline and storage ring take about a day to stabilize.
+Therefore, on day 1 of operations, it makes sense to open the front-end shutter and get light through the monochromator.
+Since components will drift, optimization should take place on day 2 and after a local bump is performed.*
+    #.
+Previous motor positions should be captured at the end of each cycle.
+As a precaution, capture the current motor positions.
+    #.
+Check front-end (FE) slits, white-beam (WB) slits, and mirror (HFM) position.
+        * Open the gap of the undulator to 18 000 μm.
+Insert the camera in the HFM tank.
+        * Open the FE shutter.
+Open the WB slits all the way (4 mm x 4 mm).
+Turn off mirror pitch feedback and reset the voltage to 30 V. Remove the HFM by dropping the pitch to 0.0 mrad and translating in the positive direction by 3 mm.
+        * Tweak the FE slits so the slits are just protecting the mask.
+        * Tweak the WB slits so the slits are centered.
+Return the WB slit gaps to their previous values (0.5 mm V x 2.0 mm H).
+        * Bring the HFM back in.
+Center the mirror on the incoming beam and confirm the mirror is parallel to the beam.
+Pitch to the nominal 2.5 mrad.
+Enable the mirror pitch feedback.
+        * Close the FE shutter and retract the camera.
+    #.
+Align the monochromator to allow light through.
+        * With the FE shutter closed, insert the BPM 1 camera (*this can be slow*).
+        * In bluesky, set the energy to the last used value.
+If starting from scratch, choose a higher energy such as 12 keV.
+By using bluesky, this will set the undulator gap, and monochomator positions to a reasonably close value.
+        * Open the pink-beam (PB) slits to a 4.0 mm gap to make sure they are fully open.
+        * Open the FE shutter and hopefully light will come through onto the camera.
+        * If not, set the exposure time on the camera to something large, like 0.1 s.
+This will help you see the light come through while you scan the motors.
+There are 4 motors that can be off: Bragg, crystal offset, roll, and pitch.
+Hopefully, by starting with Bragg you can start to see some light and then optimize by tweaking pitch and roll.
+Finally, the position of the beam can be translated with the crystal offset.
+        * The PB slits can be centered and closed so they are just intercepting the beam.
+        * Once the light is through the monochromator, the FE shutter can be closed, the camera removed, and alignment downstream can continue.
+    #.
+Tweak monochromator and mirror alignment to center secondary source aperture (SSA).

 Calibrating the monochromator
 *****************************
 *Calibrating the monochromator is done by collecting XANES spectra across several element absorption edges.
 A least-squares fitting routine will then calculate the HDCM parameters for the calibration*